 During an acupuncture session, a trained professional inserts thin acupuncture needles into certain points on the body.

 Several studies have examined the use of acupuncture to treat chemotherapy-related nausea.
-One study found that the use of acupuncture in combination with a heat therapy called moxibustion reduced nausea in people being treated with a specific chemotherapy drug.
+One found that the use of acupuncture in combination with a heat therapy called moxibustion reduced nausea in people being treated with a specific chemotherapy drug.

 ASCO notes that people with cancer who have low white blood cell counts should not try acupuncture because they have a higher risk of infection.
 It’s important to talk to your cancer care team before trying any complementary therapy, including acupuncture.